Domestic Abuse

 Neighbourhood Managers are responsible for investigating more serious or complex cases, initiating and managing any legal action, monitoring and reporting of individual cases and closing cases.

-All instances of Domestic Abuse will be treated as a priority and will be recorded and monitored throughout our investigation.
-We will keep the person reporting the abuse informed of progress and what is happening.
+All instances of domestic abuse will be treated as a priority and will be recorded and monitored throughout our investigation.
+We'll keep the person reporting the abuse informed of progress and what is happening.

 How do I report domestic abuse to Habinteg?

-Whether you are a tenant or another concerned person, you can report domestic abuse to us:
+Whether you're a tenant or another concerned person, you can report domestic abuse to us:

 What happens after domestic abuse is reported to Habinteg?